 We have a credit agreement with a U.S. bank that provides for a \$35.0 million line of credit and includes up to \$15.0 million for standby letters of credit.
-The line of credit is due on November 15, 2012.
+The line of credit, which was amended on November 9, 2012, is due on November 15, 2013.
 The interest rate ranges from LIBOR plus 125 basis points to LIBOR plus 175 basis points depending on the ratio of our interest-bearing debt to EBITDA.
 EBITDA is defined as net income before income taxes, interest expense, depreciation and amortization.
-The effective interest rate was 1.5 percent at July 28, 2012.
+The effective interest rate was 1.5 percent at October 27, 2012.
 We are assessed a loan fee equal to 0.125 percent per annum of any non-used portion of the loan.
-As of July 28, 2012, there were no advances under the line of credit.
+As of October 27, 2012, there were no advances under the line of credit.